Updated: Oct 18, 2020

 Victory over struggle is programmed into the DNA of every true athlete.
-Powerlifter Kayla Horne embodies this perfectly as charges through her challenges with an eating disorder and anxieties to conquer her sport ans inspire others in the process.
+Powerlifter Kayla Horne embodies this perfectly as she charges through her challenges with an eating disorder and anxiety to conquer her sport and inspire others in the process.

 What inspires you?

 I struggled with an eating disorder for many years and struggle with mental illness.
 Knowing that I can be a model of turning my pain into purpose and my trauma into triumph, inspires me to keep pushing, to keep getting up again for myself and those around me.
 I love pushing myself past limits I previously set upon myself.
 The body can withstand almost anything, it is the mind you have to convince.